sid2934/DndNotes/Readme.md

     * Head of Olrick's "Mercenary Guild"
     * Guild Master controls BINGO book

+13) Chad and Brad
+    * Gaurds at the gate to Fyr
+    * Want to sack tap Igor and Kyle

 ### Places

 * The Hole in the Wall Tavern (Rorick):